 Field testing GPS receivers to determine their performance and vulnerabilities in degraded or competing environments is standard practice.
 BroadSim excels due to its integrated GPS receiver allowing for built-in live sky sync, 4 independent RF outputs, and wide dynamic range with up to 0dBm transmit power.

 BroadSim is your go-to solution for NAVWAR testing because of how easy it is to use and configure multiple vehicles.
 Orolia has carefully designed the simulator such that users can easily create true signals using 2 RF outputs and spoofed signals using the other 2 RF outputs.
-BroadSim’s GUI is intuitive and designed to meet the demand of NAVWAR testing.
+BroadSim’s GUI is intuitive and designed to meet the demands of NAVWAR testing.
 Seamlessly transition the system into a multi-vehicle simulator through software to rigorously test the performance and vulnerability of your GNSS system.